Skip to content

 Tromsø snowmobiling tour

 Both above-mentioned tours are called Snowmobile Safari, and they offer you an exciting opportunity to explore the marvelous Lyngen Alps, located in Norway’s northeast.
 You may take either a daytime or an evening tour there, any of which lasts 7 hours.
 With the use of a snowmobile, you will be able to overcome many times more distance than by simply ski-touring and, in addition, without putting a lot of effort.
 All you have to do is just to rule your vehicle and enjoy the picturesque scenery.
-Besides, keep in mind that snowmobiles are usually designed for two persons, and this way the person who sits behind the driver will be able just to enjoy a fabulous gait to the mountains.
+Besides, remember that snowmobiles are usually designed for two persons, so the person who sits behind the driver will be able to enjoy a fabulous gait to the mountains.

 After all, a trip with the use of snowmobiles can bring you a lot of emotions that a typical ski touring or snowshoeing cannot bring to you.
 You will discover a new bouquet of emotions for yourself, and the tour is already worth trying due to this simple reason.

 However, what do you know about snowmobiles (they are also often called sleds)?
 Probably not much, as does any other person who is not obsessively interested in this sphere.
 Indeed, the first snowmobiles (or, it would be better to say, vehicles that were similar to the presently-known snowmobiles) appeared at the beginning of the XX century.
-In 1910, Igor Sikorsky, a famous inventor, and resident of Kyiv then, invented the “air sled” that was driven then by a propeller and running on skis.
+In 1910, Igor Sikorsky, a famous inventor and resident of Kyiv, invented the “air sled” that was driven by a propeller and ran on skis.
 In 1920, American inventor Carl Eliason designed the first prototype of a snowmobile.
 Later, the development of such vehicles had been going on, especially after the Second World War, even though it would be better to say that the development of snowmobiles was tightly connected with the advances in engines.

 Snowmobile-David-original